 Which is not a very good sign when your rotation is one of the worst in the majors right now and outside of Yu Darvish’s near no-hitter in his last start the team getting only one other start from a pitcher in the last 16 games.

-Harrison, who had a once promising career, which saw him win a career-high 18 games in 2012 and go 32-20 with a 3.34 ERA in 62 starts in two seasons before signing a five-year, $55 million dollar extension in January 2013 now will be lucky if he ever see the field again as a player, let alone touch another ball as a starter.
+Harrison, who had a once promising career thought what does a personal injury lawyer do, which saw him win a career-high 18 games in 2012 and go 32-20 with a 3.34 ERA in 62 starts in two seasons before signing a five-year, $55 million dollar extension in January 2013 now will be lucky if he ever see the field again as a player, let alone touch another ball as a starter.

 The 28-year-old Harrison also missed most of last season after having surgery to repair a herniated disk in his back and with his current injury he could be looking at not only a season-ending injury, but possibly career threatening one according to multiple reports.

 Which as Rangers general manager Jon Daniels said when asked if the injury was career-threatining, “You feel for Matt.
 It’s a blow to the club.
 He’s worked extremely hard to come back and done everything by the book and then some.
 He showed signs he’s getting all the way back, but I feel for Matt and his family.
 The odds may not be great, but I’m hoping he’s the exception and can make it back.”

 You really do feel for players like Harrison too, who put in all that work to only have another significant injury like this happen to them again.
 Plus you never want to see such great talent have to end their career so soon due to such uncontrollable circumstances as that.
 So here’s to hoping this really isn’t career-threatening for Harrison and he can eventually get back on a Major League mound again.